eiskalteschatten/frontend-library/README.md

 # react-components
-A mix of React components that I use in several different projects
+A mix of React components and frontend resources used across multiple projects.

 ---
 Alex Seifert - https://www.alexseifert.com